-As these observations show, the local Kuramoto parameter has proven to be a useful proxy for detecting coherent events.
-It may be possible to generalize this for detecting paths of burst events in models with spatial structure such as binary trees or more complex $k$-space structure such as nested polyhedra models, and maybe eventually direct numerical simulations.
+As these observations show, the local Kuramoto parameter can be a useful proxy for detecting coherent events that drive the energy cascade across range of scales.
+It may be possible to generalize this for detecting paths of burst events to models with spatial structure such as binary trees or more complex $k$-space structure such as nested polyhedra models, and maybe eventually to direct numerical simulations.
+In particular, the analysis of tradic phase dynamics in a 3D DNS could follow two different approaches: focusing on a single ``path'' in Fourier space, represented by a self-similar chain of connected triads in the spirit of spiral-chain models, or filtering DNS data into a set of shells and studying the triadic phase dynamics of those.
 However, it should be mentioned that defining a local phase coherence indicator in nonlinear systems involving many interconnected triads is a nontrivial task.